numba/llvmlite/docs/source/admin-guide/install.rst

    built in this manner is limited/it's entirely possible that llvmlite will not work as expected.
 See also:
    :ref:`why llvmlite doesn’t always support the latest release(s) of LLVM<faq_supported_versions>`.

+#.
+Linux/GNU GCC toolchain only: If you wish to statically link ``libstdc++``
+   into your library, then set the environment variable ``LLVMLITE_CXX_STATIC_LINK`` to non-zero.

+#.
+Linux/GNU GCC toolchain only: By default llvmlite will enforce the use of the
+   same RTTI flags as the LLVM build against which it is linking.
+This can be overridden by setting the environment variable ``LLVMLITE_USE_RTTI`` to either ``ON`` to use RTTI, or ``OFF`` to not use RTTI.
+This is not a boolean flag as there are 3 states, ``ON``, ``OFF`` and not set, which is the default so as to inherit from LLVM.

+#.
+Linux/GNU GCC toolchain only: By default llvmlite will use link-time
+   optimisation.
+It is known that there are bugs in some GCC variants on some platforms in relation to this option.
+To prevent the use of link-time optimisation set the environment variable ``LLVMLITE_FLTO`` to zero.

+#.
+Numba maintainers only: As part of QA for the packages shipped to PyPI and
+   on the Anaconda Numba channel, the environment variable ``LLVMLITE_PACKAGE_FORMAT`` can be set to one of ``"conda"`` or ``"wheel"`` as appropriate depending on the output package type.
+This is baked into the binary as a runtime discoverable value such that specific testing of e.g. linkage can be performed with the knowledge of the package type.
+If the llvmlite unit tests are failing in your package and you are not a Numba maintainer, it might be worth checking that this environment variable hasn't been copied in from e.g. llvmlite's public CI scripts by accident.

 Installing